One of the Earliest Maps of Massachusetts Printed in America

 Fine example of John Reid's map of Massachusetts, the second folio map of the state to appear in a commercial atlas.

 The map is drawn largely from Carey's map by Samuel Lewis, issued the prior year.
-An excellent topographical map, showing the counties, boundaries, principal towns, mountains, rivers, islands and many other details.
-West Spanfield (Springfield) is shown, as is Belerica (Billerica), Metham (Methuen); and Chickopee (Chicopee) River.
+This is an excellent topographical map, showing the counties, boundaries, principal towns, mountains, rivers, islands, and many other details.
+West Spangfield (Springfield) is shown, as is Belerica (Billerica), Metham (Methuen); and the Chickopee (Chicopee) River.

 An important map for Massachusetts collectors.

 John Reid's American Atlas was the second folio-sized atlas published in the US.
 Reid's atlas was originally issued to accompany Winterbotham's Historical, Geographical, Commercial and Philosophical View of the United States.
 It was originally issued with 20 maps, which were engraved by Benjamin Tanner (9), David Martin (5), D. Anderson (2), John Scoles, and John Roberts.
 Two of the maps are without credits.

 Following Mathew Carey’s publication of the American Atlas in 1795, the second large format atlas published in America was produced by John Reid of New York in 1796.
 The project began as an atlas to accompany William Winterbotham’s An Historical, Geographical, Commercial and Philosophical View of the United States, but was also sold separately under the title The American Atlas.